 Prolapse is a condition where the vaginal muscle layer has become weakened or torn (usually after childbirth) and bowel at the back or bladder at the front pushes into the vagina making a bulge.
-Sometimes the supports to the womb (or top of the vagina after hysterectomy) weaken and the womb pushes down into the vagina.
+Sometimes the supports to the womb (or top of the vagina after hysterectomy) weaken and the womb pushes down into the vagina and occasionally protrudes outside the opening of the vagina.
 Depending on the severity of the condition and your wishes, Olivia can discuss with you the options of treatment of this uncomfortable condition.
-In the first instance for milder prolapses, pelvic floor exercises will be recommended or you may be offered a support pessary (a plastic device fitted in the vagina).
-Alternatively you may prefer an operation to correct the weakness.
+In the first instance for milder prolapses, pelvic floor exercises will be recommended or you may be offered a support pessary (a plastic device fitted in the vagina) especially if you do not wish to have an operation.
+Alternatively you may prefer a surgical repair to correct the prolapse.

-If you have had a recurrence of a prolapse, you may need to see a urogynaecology specialist who can offer a mesh repair.
-If your symptoms are of urinary stress incontinence, a urogynaecologist would be best placed to offer you surgical intervention.
+If you have had a recurrence of a prolapse in the same part of the vagina that has been repaired before, you may need to see a urogynaecology specialist instead of Olivia who can offer a mesh repair.
+If your symptoms are only of urinary stress incontinence, a urogynaecologist would be better placed to offer you surgical intervention (TVT or colposuspension).